shinoka7/rcos-status-updates/fall_2018/week_07.md

 	Added dropdowns for scheduling the notification.
-Initially the idea was to use a calendar UI for this but because of time running short and backend needing to be implemented as well, we will keep the frontend simple for the time being.
+Initially the idea was to use a calendar UI for this but because of time running short and backend needing to be implemented as well, will keep the frontend simple for the time being.
+Started to look into how the shuttletracker is actually run, what is connected where and how it's kept updated.

 ## This Week's Plan